krakxn/hardhat-starter-kit/README.md

 # Code Formating

-This will format both your javascript and solidity to look nicer.
+This will format both your JavaScript and Solidity to look nicer.

 ```
 yarn format